Social Security Disability Medical Records Request for Claims image

 What Medical Records Are Necessary for a Disability Claim?

-To build a strong case for your disability claim, you should submit records from all medical sources that have diagnosed or treated your conditions.
+To build a strong case for your disability claim when applying for disability benefits, you should submit records from all medical sources.
 This may include:

 • Primary care physicians who oversee your general health